Twister (1996 film): Box office

 After 12 weeks of release, the film had earned $231.3 million and had become 12th-highest domestic grosser, surpassing The Empire Strikes Back.
-Twister went on to earn a total of $241.7 million at the North American box office, and a worldwide total of $494.5 million during its theatrical run.
-It became the second-highest grossing film of 1996, behind Independence Day, and was the 10th-highest grossing film in history at the time of its release, making it the most successful Warner Bros. film release, surpassing Batman.
-In 2001, Harry Potter and the Sorcerer's Stone took Twister's record for becoming the highest-grossing Warner Bros. film of all time.
-This A-level disaster movie was right before Hollywood went all-in for a few years to offer the likes of Independence Day, Dante's Peak, Volcano, Titanic (which also starred Paxton), Deep Impact, Armageddon, The Core, The Day After Tomorrow, and War of the Worlds.
-As of 2020, Twister ranks at #76 among the highest-grossing North American movie releases of all-time; worldwide, it places #105 on the all-time earners list, not adjusted for inflation.
+Twister went on to earn a total of $245.2 million at the North American box office, and $254 million internationally for a worldwide total of $499.2 million during its theatrical run.
+It became the second-highest-grossing film of 1996, behind Independence Day, and was the 10th-highest-grossing film in history at the time of its release, making it the most successful Warner Bros. film release, surpassing Batman.
+In 2001, Harry Potter and the Sorcerer's Stone broke Twister's record for being the highest-grossing Warner Bros. film of all time.